ampproject/amp.dev/pages/content/amp-dev/documentation/guides-and-tutorials/optimize-measure/signed-exchange.md

 ### Testing

 Verify that your staging site responds with content of MIME type `application/signed-exchange` when specified by the HTTP request.
-In the below example, replace `staging.example.com` with your staging server.
+For example (replace `staging.example.com` with your staging server):

 ```sh
 $ curl -si -H 'amp-cache-transform: google;v="1..100"' -H 'accept: application/signed-exchange;v=b3;q=0.9,*/*;q=0.8' https://staging.example.com/ | less
 ```

-This command should return this line (amongst others):
+The output must include this line:

 ```txt
 content-type: application/signed-exchange;v=b3
 ```

 [tip type="important"]
-The `v="1..100"` in the request will change.
-Do not match on this exact string; instead split on `;` and look for `google`.
+The `v="1..100"` in the request is a placeholder.
+Do not match on this exact value; instead, as [described in the amppackager installation instructions](https://github.com/ampproject/amppackager/blob/master/README.md#productionizing), check for the existence of the `amp-cache-transform` header only, and ignore the value.
 [/tip]

 [tip type="important"]
-The `v=b3` version string in the response is the current version as of August 2019.
+The `v=b3` version string in the response is the version as of August 2019.
 This version will change.
 [/tip]

 The bulk of the response should be your AMP page (in plaintext).
 There's a small binary header, and, if the page is >16kb, a few binary bytes sprinkled throughout.